KidsHackDay/kids/stockholm/robotics/getting-started.md

 #### 4.1 Connect the Arduino to the computer

-If you are a participant in the KHD club you probably already got your Arduino board, if not, ask any onf the facilitator for one one them.
+If you are a participant in the KHD club you probably already got your Arduino board, if not, ask the facilitators for one.

 #### 4.2 Select the correct board
-Select the "Arduino Uno" board.
+Select the ````Arduino Uno```` board.
 It should be the first name on the list!

 #### 4.3 Select the correct port
 If you are on a Mac: it should be something like ````/dev/cu.usbmodem1421````.